-Submitted on behalf of the Society by its Chairman, Elizabeth Allison
+Submitted on behalf of the Society by former Chairman, Elizabeth Allison

 The following comments reflect the views of this Society as endorsed by the membership at a General Meeting.